The ultimate pocket guide to camping along the Eyre Peninsula, South Australia.

 Driving conditions: Travellers have reported that most sites are accessible by a 2WD vehicle, but the access road and camping area is unsealed.

-Type of camping: Off-grid.
+Type of camping: Camping at Port Gibbon is off-grid.
 The only service at this campsite is a coin operated shower, so bring everything you need and leave no trace.

 2. Engine Point Campground, Lincoln National Park

 Meet Australia’s answer to the Maldives.
-With translucent calm waters, a variety of fish darting and diving in the shallows and a camping hideaway tucked at one end of a long cove – what’s not to love?
+With translucent calm waters, a variety of fish darting and diving in the shallows and a hidden campsite tucked at one end of a long cove in a national park – what’s not to love?
 While there is no beach access for vehicles, you can get in your daily exercise by strolling along the shoreline, or one of the nearby walking trails.
 If you are lucky you might spot majestic whales migrating past Boston Bay, which is the largest natural harbour in Australia.
 If you are looking to get away from camp for the day, you can hop in the car and check out the nearby Sleaford-Wanna sand dunes that look straight from the set of Star Wars or support local with a tasting at Boston Bay Wines.

 How to get here: Engine Point Campground can be accessed via Donnington, inside the Lincoln National Park.
 From Donnington Road, you can turn onto the 4WD track called Engine Point road and head toward the unallocated camping sites.